Gifted Deposits and Other Sources of Deposits: What You Need to Know

 Important Considerations When Using Any Source of Deposit

 Sourcing your deposit from a range of places can help make homeownership more accessible, but it’s essential to be aware of the rules and requirements surrounding each option.
+Each deposit source comes with its own set of benefits and potential challenges, and understanding these will put you in the best position to move forward confidently.
 If you’re unsure how your deposit will affect your mortgage application or need help navigating the process, speak to a mortgage broker at Quick Mortgages.
+They can provide personalised advice and help you find the right solution to meet your needs, ensuring that your path to homeownership is as smooth as possible.

 Disclaimer: